Privacy Policy

 Data we receive from PayPal

-Transfer of personal data by PayPal to third parties
+Disclosure of personal data by PayPal to third parties

-13. Definition of terms
+13. Explanation of terms

-The controller is the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.
+The controller is the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its designation may be provided for by Union or Member State law.

 “personal data”